data-steve/data-steve.github.io/_backlog/2016-03-28-medium2jekyll-r-pkg.md

 ---
 layout: post
-title: Medium2jekyll R Package
+title: medium2jekyll R Package
 tags: [R, Github, Jekyll]
 ---

 ![](/inst/m2jekyll.png)

+<a class="github-button" href="https://github.com/data-steve/medium2jekyll" data-icon="octicon-star" data-style="mega">medium2jekyll</a>

-Last week I went through the process of migrating my Medium blog account over to a Jekyll blog hosted github.io.
+A few months ago I went through the process of migrating my Medium blog account over to a Jekyll blog hosted github.io.

 To help with the process of migrating content over, I developed a set of scripts to handle the whole process.
 Though the main `medium2jekyll()` function assumes a Medium account as the target website, several of the helper functions are generic enough to pull down any html page with some automated refactoring to markdown template of text-heavy ones.